 Equipment and Facilities Needs

-Equipment for the Automation and Engineering Technology and Electronics and Automation Program will cost $2 million.
+Equipment for the Automation and Engineering Technology and the Electronics Engineering programs will cost $2 million.

 With this equipment and accompanying curricula, instructors will train students in simulated industrial environments.
 The following classes would be offered (listed with their equipment costs and space needs):